pinterest/gestalt/docs/markdown/team_support/get_help.md

 [#android-gestalt](https://pinch.pinadmin.com/GestaltAndroid) is for android engineering-focused questions.

 ## Gestalt Office Hours
-We offer four slots weekly for the community to bring questions, ideas, and feedback.
-Please use the [Gestalt design calendar](http://pinch.pinadmin.com/GDesignCalendar) to book a half-hour slot with us.
+We offer four weekly slots for the community to share questions, ideas, and feedback.
+To view available options and book a half-hour slot, please add the [Gestalt design calendar](http://pinch.pinadmin.com/GDesignCalendar) to your own calendar.

+If you have a quick or clarifying question, reach out to us on [#gestalt-design](https://pinch.pinadmin.com/gestaltSlackDesign).

     _Purpose_
       For product designers seeking feedback on their usage of design systems and visual language.
 This is also a great time to chat about contributions or component requests.